 Our community is home to a number of bike clubs, teams, and special interest groups such as bicycle-oriented educational and charitable organizations.
 A number of local bicycle shops also host regular rides and fun events.
 Riders, ride leaders and organizers: please see the section below for links to guidelines you may find useful.

 The committee that coordinates Kalamazoo Bike Week is in a class by itself.
-Bike Week has been an annual event held in May since 2012 that showcases many of the bicycle related activities and organizations that make our community so bicycle friendly.
+Since 2012, Bike Week has been an annual event held in the same week in May (starting the Saturday before Mothers Day and running through the following Saturday) that showcases many of the bicycle related activities and organizations that make our community so bicycle friendly.
+It falls within National Bike Month and roughly coincides with National Bike to Work Week.
 If you want to get involved either as an event organizer or volunteer, check out the Kalamazoo Bike Week web site or Contact us (BFK organizes and promotes Bike Week; individual event organizers put on their own events).

 Some of these groups accept donations of bicycles, with the express purpose of seeing they serve a direct bike-related cause, such as helping someone get a bike who needs transportation to a job or to help the recipient learn bicycle repair skills.
 They are noted with an asterisk(*).
 Please let us know if you learn of others.